-Here’s what my trip on the Saguenay Fjord with the kayaking company Fjord en Kayak looked like.
-But first I thought a few quick facts about the fjord might be of interest.
+Here’s what my trip kayaking the Saguenay Fjord with the company Fjord en Kayak looked like.
+But first I thought a few quick facts about the Saguenay Fjord might be of interest.

 The Greenland shark – one of the largest living species of sharks has been seen (rarely) in the Saguenay Fjord.